 This statement is intended to provide details of the steps we have taken as a business during the last financial year towards ensuring that slavery and human trafficking are not taking place in our organisation, or in our supply chain.
-Triton fully recognises the importance of engaging with portfolio companies, in which the Triton Funds invest, on this important subject.
+Triton fully recognises the importance of engaging with portfolio companies, in which the Triton Funds invest, on this crucial topic.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 (MSA) and constitutes Triton's slavery and human trafficking statement for the financial year ending 31 March 2020.
-It has been approved by the Triton Investment Management Limited (TIML) Board on behalf of Triton Investment Management Limited and West Park Management Services Limited on 30 September 2020.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 (MSA) and constitutes Triton's slavery and human trafficking statement for the financial year ending 31 March 2021.
+It has been approved by the Triton Investment Management Limited (TIML) Board on behalf of Triton Investment Management Services Limited on 27 July 2021.